Phonebooth

 Traditional dating apps felt superficial and designed for younger generations.

-Despite longing for connection, many felt hesitant about putting themselves out there.
+Despite longing for connection, many felt vulnerable about putting themselves out there.

 REFRAMING